mekken2/mekken2/README.md

 ## I'm a Student, Chess hobbyist and a Weeb!!

-- 🔭 Going to University this year. 😀
+- 🔭 Freshman UnderGraduate Student, Information Technology at VIT, Vellore! 😀
-- 🌱 I’m currently learning XPlat mobile dev and ML
+- 🌱 I’m currently learning Python Development and Matrix Laboratory.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2021 Goals: Build an own ML project and contribute more to Open Source ML projects.
+- 🥅 2021 Goals: Be fluent in Python and make profiles on Hackerrank and Leetcode.
-- ⚡ Fun fact: WWE is scripted
+- ⚡ Fun fact: Cartoon and Anime is different.

 ### Connect with me: